Syr0nix/Windows/README.md

- 1) goto Releases and install the .bat program
+ 1) go to Releases and install the .bat program
 2) .bat files must be ran as admin to work